openalea-incubator/PlantConvert/README.rst

 They are encoded in ascii and directly parsed to construct a mtg object.
 ``.mtg`` is the default file format used by ``openalea`` and it only allows to save geometric parameters and not meshes.
-The ``.opf`` is a historical file formats used by archimed plateform and allows to save both the topologic and geometric information.
+The ``.opf`` is a historical file formats used by archimed platform and allows to save both the topologic and geometric information.

 .gltf and .glb